Nimrodda/lint-variant-baseline-gradle-plugin/README.md

     def configureKotlin = {
         android {
             lintOptions {
+                // It is recommended to set the baseline file path to build dir
+                // because the variant specific one will be copied from variant source dir just before lint starts baseline file("$buildDir/lint-baseline.xml")
-                baseline file("lint-baseline.xml") // Relative to the module root checkDependencies false
+                checkDependencies false
                 checkReleaseBuilds true
                 abortOnError true